LUCKYS1NGHH/convi/README.md

 # Convi

-A simple CLI tool for converting image formats to JPEG/PNG/WEBP for GNU/Linux.
+A simple CLI tool for converting images format to Jpeg/Png/Webp in GNU/Linux.

 ## Usage